FaridaAdamuMagaji/module-2/README.md

 ## Overview

 This project was designed using HTML, CSS and javaScript and it enhances overall user experience and visual appeal.
 It has the following sections:
--A section consisting of navigation links, profile icon and an image.
+-A header consisting of navigation links, profile icon and an image.
 -A chose-us section containing search, payment and support methods.
 -A section showing special offers.
 -A section showing the positive reviews given by users.